seanorourke7/ProjectGolf/README.md

 I didn't have a lot of time with this project as I work in retail and due to some staffing issues the run up to Christmas was extremely busy for me.
 I asked for an extension to allow me more time to impliment changes but as yet I haven't got a response.

 There is a lot more I want to do with this project like add more detailed fields to the model and add more security.
-I would also like to style it better. the Readme and testing file are sparse as well but I haven't the time.
+I need more authentication and I dont have any error 403/404/500 pages etc. I would also like to style it better. the Readme and testing file are sparse as well but I haven't the time.

 My Mentor Graham helped a lot and the tutor support really helped as well.